 Can I Work While My Green Card Application is Processing?

-To apply for employment authorization, you will need to file Form I-765, Application for Employment Authorization, along with the appropriate filing fee and necessary documents that include:
+To apply for employment authorization, you will need to file Form I-765, Application for Employment Authorization, along with the appropriate filing fee and necessary documents such as:

 • A copy of a government-issued identity document